-4 dead after 4-alarm fire breaks out at De Soto home
+Hillsboro city employee, 3 others killed in 4-alarm fire at De Soto home

 The DeSoto Fire Department said that the stairs to the second floor had burned through.
 As a result, two of the victims were forced to jump from the second-story window of the house.

 Crews searched the interior of the home and found four deceased occupants, the release said.

+According to the Hillsboro Chamber of Commerce, City of Hillsboro building inspector Joe Detter was killed in the fire.
+Detter's wife, daughter, and granddaughter were also killed.

+Officials also said that the family's dog was killed in the fire.

 Two of the surviving residents of the home were transported to a local hospital with extensive burns.

-Officials also said that a dog died in the fire.

 Crews were able to get the fire under control at 5 a.m.